 The agents of human infectious diseases belong to five major groups of organisms: bacteria, fungi, protozoa, helminths, and viruses.
-Bacteria belong to the prokaryote kingdom, fungi (yeasts and molds) belong to the kingdom of fungi, and protozoa are members of the kingdom of protists.
-Helminths (worms) are classified in the animal kingdom (Table 1–1).
+Bacteria belong to the Bacteria domain, whereas fungi (yeasts and molds), protozoa, and helminths (worms) are classified in the Eukarya domain (Table 1–1).
 Protists and fungi are distinguished from animals and plants by being either unicellular or relatively simple multicellular organisms.
 In contrast, helminths are complex multicellular organisms.
-Taken together, the helminths and the protozoa are commonly called parasites.
 Viruses are quite distinct from other organisms.
 They are noncellular; that is, they do not have a nucleus and cytoplasm, cannot make their own energy, and are unable to synthesize proteins.
 They are completely reliant upon host cells for replication and are thus considered obligate intracellular pathogens.

 TABLE 1–1Biologic Relationships of Pathogenic Microorganisms |Favorite Table|Download (.pdf) TABLE 1–1 Biologic Relationships of Pathogenic Microorganisms